samplchallenges/SAMPL9/host_guest/bCD/README.md

 - `guest_files`: Files relating to the bCD guests; provides structure files for the guests.
 - `images`: Images used in this repo
 - `source_files`: Raw source files as provided by the Gilson group
-- `bCD_submission.txt`: An example submission file for submitting to our system (please replace text and values with your own!).
-Filenames must begin with "bCD".
+- `CD_submission.txt`: An example submission file for submitting to our system (please replace text and values with your own!).
+Filenames must begin with "CD".
 See [host_guest_instructions.md](https://github.com/samplchallenges/SAMPL9/blob/master//host_guest_instructions.md) for submission instructions.